Go to the homepage

 Multisite Content Tree

-Sitecore XM Cloud supports multisite content solutions out of the box (OOTB).
-Within XM Cloud there is the concept of Site Collections and Sites.
+Sitecore XM Cloud supports multisite content solutions out of the box (OOTB) through the concept of Site Collections and Sites.

 • A Site is a collection of content specific to a single website.
 This can include Pages, Datasources, and Configuration Items.